 Living with someone is probably one of the biggest challenges we will face in life.
 Whether it’s fellow boarding-school students, flat-mates, partners, children or in-laws, all bring their own issues with them.
 Everyone enjoys having visitors, but after a week, most of us are quite happy to see them go.
 So why would it be any different with a live-in employee?
 Rebecca Bisset shares her advice about employing and living with a helper.

 Most people, including me, arrive in Singapore vowing never to have a live-in helper.
-Needless to say, after moving in to a house with white tiles, and with a four-month-old and a toddler underfoot, my attitude changed.
+Needless to say, after moving in to a house with white tiles, and with a four-month-old and a toddler, (and the heat) my attitude changed.

 I’ve heard enough similar stories over the years to fill a book.
 One friend’s domestic helper was “on the game” with the construction workers from the neighbouring plot, while her toddlers were locked in the room next door.